20% of the national Jones Act economic impact comes from the eight Great Lakes states

 Elected Officials Support the Domestic Maritime Industry and Job Creation:

-“With our Great Lakes and rich maritime history, it’s no surprise this industry is an important part of Michigan’s economy,” said Sen. Debbie Stabenow (D-MI).
+|“With our Great Lakes and rich maritime history, it’s no surprise this industry is an important part of Michigan’s economy,” said Sen. Debbie Stabenow (D-MI).
 “The Jones Act helps ensure that these jobs stay in Michigan and that this American industry continues to thrive.”

 “Ohio workers are the best in the world at what they do and today’s report shows that our state’s maritime industry is no exception.
 Ohio’s ports and shipping industry provide good-paying jobs and these workers play a key role in our nation’s economy,” said Sen. Sherrod Brown (D-OH).

-“I commend the initiative of the American Maritime Partnership and the Transportation Institute to quantify and demonstrate the essential contribution of the shipbuilding and maritime industry to the strength of our national economy and our national security.” said U.S. Rep. Pete Visclosky (D-IN).
+“I commend the initiative of the American Maritime Partnership and the Transportation Institute to quantify and demonstrate the essential contribution of the shipbuilding and maritime industry to the strength of our national economy and our national security.” said Congressman Pete Visclosky (D-IN).
 “I have been a long-time supporter of the Jones Act and appreciate the dedicated work of the shipping industry in Northwest Indiana to grow our economy and also remain dedicated to improving the environment.
 We must continue to do all we can to support good-paying shipbuilding and maritime job opportunities in the Great Lakes State of Indiana and throughout our nation.”

-“This impressive new study confirms just how vital the maritime industry is for Erie, for Western Pennsylvania, and for our entire country.” said U.S. Rep. Mike Kelly (R-PA).
+“This impressive new study confirms just how vital the maritime industry is for Erie, for Pennsylvania, and for our entire country.” said Congressman Mike Kelly (R-PA).
 “Nearly 15,000 family-sustaining jobs and over $1 billion in worker income in Pennsylvania alone are supported by American maritime, from shipyards like Donjon in Erie to the vessels they build to the businesses that depend on them.
 It is why I continue to be a strong supporter of the Jones Act, which keeps our commercial fleet American-owned, -built, and -operated, which also enables it to readily assist our military in times of war and emergency.”

 Maritime Leaders Recognize the Economic Impact of the Jones Act:

-“The Great Lakes states are leaders in the domestic maritime industry, supporting nearly 125,000 family-wage jobs and contributing over $30 billion to the local economy,” said James L. Henry, Chairman, and President of Transportation Institute.
-“The findings in our most recent study demonstrate the strength and necessity of the Jones Act which serves as the backbone of the American maritime industry, the U.S. industrial base, and job creation for the hardworking men and women that crew the vessels delivering both in times of war and peace.”
+“The Great Lakes states are leaders in the domestic maritime industry, supporting nearly 125,000 family-wage jobs and contributing over $30 billion to the local economy,” said James L. Henry, Chairman and President of Transportation Institute.
+“The findings in our most recent study demonstrate the strength and necessity of the Jones Act which serves as the backbone of the American maritime industry, the U.S. industrial base, and job creation for the hardworking men and women who crew the vessels delivering both in times of war and peace.”

 “Quite simply, the Jones Act is American security,” said Matt Woodruff, President of the American Maritime Partnership.
 “In addition to the job creation benefits detailed in this study, our American mariners are relied on by defense leaders to project American force overseas in a national emergency.
 Alongside our waterfront workers, they are the eyes and ears of homeland security on our nation’s coasts and waterways.
 Our American controlled fleet provides economic security, ensuring that our nation’s internal freight transportation system is not subject to foreign interference.
-American maritime jobs always have and will continue to be vital in the never-ending task of keeping America safe, strong and prosperous for generations to come.”
+American maritime jobs always have and will continue to be vital in the never-ending task of keeping America safe, strong, and prosperous for generations to come.”

 “20 percent of all Jones Act jobs are in the Great Lakes states,” said Jim Weakley, President of the Lake Carriers’ Association.
 “The men and women employed in the domestic maritime industry build and maintain our ships for commercial and governmental clients, including the Navy’s Littoral Combat Ship program, and crew our vessels moving iron ore, stone, and coal, the base of steel and American manufacturing, construction, and energy production.”
-Weakley further noted, “All eight Great Lakes states are dependent on commercial maritime and the entire national economy is reliant on the cargoes moved on the Lakes by Jones Act-compliant vessels, crews, and companies.
+Weakley further noted, “All eight Great Lakes states are dependent on commercial maritime, and the entire national economy is reliant on the cargoes moved on the Lakes by Jones Act-compliant vessels, crews, and companies.
 There is no second guessing, the Jones Act is critical to American economic security.”

 Thanks to the Jones Act, the domestic maritime industry employs approximately 650,000 Americans across all 50 states, creates $41 billion in labor income for American workers, and adds more than $154.8 billion in annual economic output each year.
 The U.S. domestic fleet is one of the largest in the world, with more than 40,000 vessels – built in American shipyards, crewed by American mariners, and owned by American companies – that operate in American waters 24 hours a day, seven days a week.